matejlednar/typescript-testcases/README.md

 ## Scripts

-### Run TypeScript compiler and JavaScript watcher
+### Run the project

 Just run the following command and the project works.
+The command runs TypeScript compiler and JavaScript watcher

 ```npm start```